Kim Jong Un to cross line at DMZ: Here's what will happen

 South Korea has spared no effort in its preparations for the highly choreographed summit, giving the room where they'll meet a complete makeover, with symbolic design features.

 After a break for lunch, Kim and Moon will plant a pine tree using soil from Mount Halla in South Korea and Mount Baekdu in the North.
-The day will be capped by a multi-course banquet featuring a menu with specialities from North and South.
+The day will be capped by a multi-course banquet featuring a menu with specialties from North and South.

 What's likely to be achieved?